No one is more surprised than me that I am writing a blog about homeschooling.

 You see, I had been married for years and didn’t have any children – and honestly I wasn’t even thinking about them.
 I was working as an Emergency Room RN and I was totally fine hanging out with my husband and our fur baby bulldog.

 Years before that, I was in college and rooming with an early childhood major.
-I remember thinking her future as a kindergarten teachers sounded really boring.
+I remember thinking her future as a kindergarten teacher sounded really boring.

 Oh my, I had no idea what I was in for as my own future started to unfold!